vippsas/vipps-order-management-api/vipps-order-management-api.md

 ## Categories

-The `category` concept may be added to a Vipps Transaction to give extra information and can be used as a way to draw customers back to the merchants web page.
-In addition to the category, it is possible to add a image to the Vipps transaction.
+The `category` concept may be added to a Vipps Transaction to give extra information and can be used as a way to draw customers back to the merchant's web page.
+In addition to the category, it is possible to add an image to the Vipps transaction.

 !["Example with a link to shipping information"](images/order-link-shipping-information-with-image.png)